 Top 10 Google Analytics 4 Migration Mistakes to Avoid | GA4 Guide

 As we all know, Google Analytics 4 (GA4) will be replacing Universal Analytics (UA or GA3).
 Google has said that it will stop processing UA hits on the 1st of July 2023.
 GA360 Universal Analytics properties will stop processing new hits on the 1st of October 2023.
-So as people start to migrate to GA4, naturally, they will start to make mistakes.
+So as people start to migrate to GA4, naturally, they will start to encounter GA4 problems.
 And that’s why in this article, and the webinar we gave on the 6th of April, we want to discuss the top 10 GA4 migration mistakes to avoid!

 Here’s a recording of the webinar if that’s easier for you: